Food to go evolution: learnings from Sydney and Melbourne

 1. There are some world class food-to-go concepts to learn from

-But on the food-to-go side. established players such as Guzman y Gomez, Fishbowl and Zambrero are scaling successfully and increasingly looking internationally for their development.
-Alongside them, brands like Soul Origin highlight the strength of the better-for-you segment, now with significant national presence.
+Established players such as Guzman y Gomez, Fishbowl and Zambrero have scaled domestically and are increasingly looking internationally for their development.
+Alongside them, brands like Soul Origin and Liv Eat highlight the strength of the better-for-you segment, now with significant national presence.

-Perhaps the standout example for us, and, judging by the queues, for many others, is Lune Croissanterie—a concept built on precision, quality and a clear point of difference.
+One definite standout for us, and, judging by the queues, for many others, is Lune Croissanterie—a concept built on precision, quality and a clear point of difference.
 Founded by a former Formula 1 engineer, it applies a high level of craft and consistency to create a destination experience.

 But the key point we took here was around the breadth of strong concepts, across drinks as well as food, and the high quality presentation that was typically delivered.